lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240922155925](https://github.com/user-attachments/assets/741d5d85-2b87-415b-86a7-df01388ce58f)

-In Wireshark, I confirmed that the the packets were indeed fragmented, 8 bytes in size, and had the more fragments bit set:
+In Wireshark, I confirmed that the packets were indeed fragmented, 8 bytes in size, and had the more fragments bit set:

 ![Pasted image 20240922155907](https://github.com/user-attachments/assets/e15a7300-4130-4730-b6b1-b895178bfb02)